Production CAS and Vault

 Warning

 The Database Recovery Snapshotting feature is not a replacement for the CAS backup feature!
 The database snapshots cannot be restored unless the machine you intend to restore it on has previously been registered as a backup target using the SCONE CLI.
 Database snapshots are a safer option than copying the database files directly, as CAS will put the database into a read-only mode when creating a snapshot, ensuring consistency of the backed-up files.
-You should back up the latest snapshots e.g., by pushing it to an object store.
+You should back up the latest snapshots, e.g., by pushing them to an object store.

 Note